Influence of the vessel wall geometry on the wall-induced migration of red blood cells: Materials and methods

-Together, $U_p^0\hat{n}_0$ and $U_p^0\hat{n}_h$ correspond to the slip velocities given by Darcy's law for the top and bottom ESL respectively \cite{KimPeskin2006,Stockie2008,BattistaEtAl2017}.
-Here we assume the porosity constants, $\kperm^0$ and $\kperm^h$, for the top and bottom layer are equal.
+Together, $U_p^0\hat{n}_0$ and $U_p^L\hat{n}_L$ correspond to the slip velocities given by Darcy's law for the top and bottom wall respectively \cite{KimPeskin2006,Stockie2008,BattistaEtAl2017}.
+Here we assume the porosity constants, $\kperm^0$ and $\kperm^L$, for the top and bottom layer are equal.
 As stated in \cite{KimPeskin2006,Stockie2008} the porosity constant $\kperm$ is derived from Darcy's law \cite{BearBook}.
 In particular, $\kperm$ is proportional to the number density of the pores per unit length of the layer.
 That is, for a fixed layer thickness increasing the permeability is equivalent to increasing the number of pores, thus increasing the blood flux through the layer.

-The model is spatially discretized as in~\cite{AlmgrenEtAl1996} and temporally using a second-order accurate predictor-corrector time-stepping scheme as in~\cite{FaiRycroft2019}.
-In SI Section~\ref{S:SpDist}, we provide a detailed description of how the spatial discretization is formulated.
-As a validation of our model, in Results we simulate the wall-induced migration of a single deformable membrane and compare to prior results from \cite{HariprasadSecomb2012}.
+The model is spatially discretized using a finite difference method as in~\cite{AlmgrenEtAl1996} and temporally using a second-order accurate predictor-corrector time-stepping scheme as in~\cite{FaiRycroft2019}.
+In Appendix A in~\nameref{app:S1}, we provide a detailed description of how the spatial discretization is formulated.
+As a validation of our model, in Results we simulated the wall-induced migration of a single deformable membrane and compare to prior results from \cite{HariprasadSecomb2012}.